velask9/node-js/Assignments.md

 There's no need to harden this endpoint (validation, etc).
 Focus on getting the basic functionality built first.
 We will harden these endpoints at the end.

+Use the MySqlProxy approach for accessing data from the database.
+Don't for get to create the `PromisePool.js` in your student directory.

 Create a new request in Postman for this endpoint and export the Postman collection to your student directory.

 Submit a PR when finished.